 The historical site of Aït Benhaddou was made famous by Hollywood.

-Films have been shot here as early as the 1950s, through to the 1980’s, but in more recent years, classics such as “The Mummy”, was filmed there in 1999 and then in 2000 “Gladiator”.
+Films have been shot here as early as the 1950s, through to the 1980s, but in more recent years, classics such as “The Mummy”, were filmed there in 1999 and then in 2000 “Gladiator”.